The Legacy of Alex Trebek’s Philanthropy

 The Trebek Family Foundation has given almost $14 million to more than 60 nonprofits from its 2011 founding through 2019, the most recent year a 990 form is available.
 Therefore, his impact is likely much more, but, in those nine years, he gave Fordham University $2 million over the course of two years for a scholarship program to benefit undergraduate students from Harlem.

-The foundation also supported both the National Geographic Society and more recently the Royal Canadian Geographical Society each with about $1 million in total over the years.
+The foundation also supported both the National Geographic Society and more recently the Royal Canadian Geographical Society, each with about $1 million in total over the years.
 The organizations joined forces last year to develop The Trebek Council, a grant-making fund to support the work of Canadians who are revealing, examining and celebrating the natural world.

 His alma mater, University of Ottawa, claims to have received $10 million — $6.6 million of which filtered through his foundation.
 The Alex Trebek Innovation and Challenge Fund, Alex Trebek Alumni Hall, Alex Trebek Leadership Award and The Alex Trebek Forum for Dialogue are among the things that bear his name there.
 The latter was made possible by a $5 million donation that appears to have been made over the course of two years and aims to enrich public debate and shape public policy.

 These are only a selection.
-There are so many more, with causes ranging from broadcasting to healthcare to animal welfare to religious and everything in between.
+There are so many more, with causes ranging from broadcasting to healthcare to animal welfare to religion and everything in between.
 And it’s very possible that not all of his charitable giving went through his foundation since 2011 and it’s difficult to trace what he gave prior to setting up the foundation.
 Regardless, it’s easy to see his lasting impact on so many nonprofits.
-For Trebek, the last gifts he gave could heave been his support for Hope of the Valley in 2020, which led to the recent “Jeopardy!” contribution.
+For Trebek, the last gifts he gave could have been his support for Hope of the Valley in 2020, which led to the recent “Jeopardy!” contribution.
 While Trebek will never be able to tour the new Hope of the Valley facility next March, that center will always pay tribute to the man who kicked off the capital campaign and paved the way for a lot of the funding the project would eventually receive.
 And, with the Trebek family’s approval, the new center will be named the Alex Trebek Center.

 In addition to bearing his name, it will include 107 units of interim congregant housing for those experiencing homelessness and pay tribute to America’s favorite quiz show.
 Ron Schwab, who has built “Jeopardy!” boards for the past 30 years, will create The Alex Trebek Center’s major donor board, one of the ongoing fundraising efforts to pay down the bridge loan.
 Trebek spoke at the nonprofit’s July 2020 dedication of another shelter — the one to which the Trebeks contributed $100,000.
 Aside from acknowledging the growing homelessness issue in Los Angeles, he gave a glimpse into his attitude toward philanthropy.